izero0324/LLM_BPD/README.md

 ## Guide
-setup your LLM api in `LLMs/LLM_api.py` simply run `python3 benchmark.py` you will get the accuracy after optimization and if the code are boosted by LLMs
+setup your LLM api in `LLMs/LLM_api.py` simply run `python3 benchmark.py --debug True --model "GPT3.5"` you will get the accuracy after optimization and if the code are boosted by LLMs

 ## Reference